Everything You Should Know About Oral Sex

 Although there isn’t a risk of pregnancy, oral sex does carry a risk of sexually transmitted infections (STIs).
 This may be news to lots of people; in a survey we conducted for Sexual Health Week, more than half didn’t know that infections can be passed on during oral sex.

-The infections most commonly passed on through oral sex are herpes simplex, which causes genital herpes, gonorrhoea and syphilis, but other STIs can also be transmitted.
+The infections most commonly passed on through oral sex are genital herpes, gonorrhoea and syphilis, but other STIs can also be transmitted.

-As with STIs passed on through vaginal or anal sex, you might not notice any signs or symptoms, so it’s important to know ways in which infections can be passed on and how to help prevent this happening.
+As with STIs passed on through vaginal or anal sex, you might not notice any signs or symptoms, so it’s important to know ways in which infections can be passed on and how to help protect against this.

 STIs can be transmitted through skin to skin and hair to hair contact, and in body fluids.
 If there are symptoms, these could include a sore throat and blisters or sores in the mouth or on the lips.